dtoronto/azure-iot-edge-hol/module1/README.md

 ![Create ACR 4](/images/createacr4.png)

-Generally, docker images are referred to in a three part name:  \<respository>/image:tag where image is your image name, and tag is an optional "tag" you can use to have multiple images with the same name (often used for versioning).
+Note: Generally, docker images are referred to in a three part name:  \<respository>/image:tag where image is your image name, and tag is an optional "tag" you can use to have multiple images with the same name (often used for versioning).

 ## Clone the lab materials locally